-BIOL 2021 General Microbiology (MnTC: 2, 3) 4 credits: 3 hours lecture/week - 2 hours lab/week
+BIOL 2021 General Microbiology (MnTC: 3)

 This is an introductory microbiology course covering the following topics: prokaryotic cell structure, metabolism, growth, genetics, pathogenesis; viruses; the eukaryotic microbes, fungi and protozoa; epidemiology, control of microbial growth, specific and nonspecific immunity and immune disorders.
-(Prerequisites: BIOL 1217 or BIOL 1220 or equivalent college course and CHEM 1117 or CHEM 1127 or equivalent college course).
+Students must show completion of prerequisite courses with a C or better.
+(Prerequisites: BIOL 1217 and CHEM 1117 or CHEM 1127).

-BIOL 2040 Internship in Biotechnology 4 credits: 4 hours lab/week
+BIOL 2040 Internship in Biotechnology

-This course is designed to give students hands-on work experience in an actual biotechnology laboratory setting.
+This course is designed to give students handson work experience in an actual biotechnology laboratory setting.
 (Prerequisite: BIOL 2020).

-BIOL 2200 General Zoology
+BIOL 2200 General Zoology (MnTC: 3)

 This course is a survey course of the classification, evolution, ecology, anatomy and physiology of animals.
-(Prerequisites: BIOL 1220 or BIOL 1230; college-level reading and writing skills and working knowledge of elementary algebra).
+The lab portion of this course reemphasizes lecture concepts and offers hands-on experience with representative members of organisms studied in lecture.
+(Prerequisites: BIOL 1220 or BIOL 1230).

-BIOL 2300 Genetics (MnTC: 2, 3)
+BIOL 2300 Genetics (MnTC: 3)

 This course presents the fundamental concepts of classical transmission genetics and modern molecular genetics.
-Topics include Mendelian genetics, linkage and mapping, chromosomal anomalies, population and evoluntionary genetics, biotechnology and nucleic acid analysis.
+Topics include Mendelian genetics, linkage and mapping, chromosomal anomalies, population and evolutionary genetics, biotechnology and nucleic acid analysis.
 (Prerequisites: BIOL 1220 and CHEM 1127 or PHYS 1117).

-BIOL 2920 General Biology I: Honors (MnTC: 3, 10) 4 credits: 4 hours lecture/week
+BIOL 2920 General Biology I: Honors (MnTC: 3, 10)

 This course is one of two introductory courses in biology, offered as an honors course with more development and detailed cellular-based approach to the foundational principles of biology, and it addresses basic life processes at molecular, cellular, tissue, and organismal levels, principles of evolution, and interactions among organisms.
-One of Phi Theta Kappa¿s Honors Study Topic themes will unite topics covered in a traditional general biology course such as science and experimentation, cellular structure and function, genetics and inheritance, evolution, and ecology.
+One of Phi Theta Kappa's Honors Study Topic themes will unite topics covered in a traditional general biology course such as science and experimentation, cellular structure and function, genetics and inheritance, evolution, and ecology.
 Through an examination of primary scientific literature and the completion of a multifaceted, original research project, emphasis will be placed on the critical analysis and integration of biological concepts as they connect to the selected theme.
 This course is the Honors Equivalent of BIOL 1220.
 (Prerequisites: None).